vishwagit-oss/ccgc5501-bigiamchallenge-writeup/sample.md

 * What was the biggest challenge?
 * How did you overcome the challenges?
 * What led to the break through?
+* On the blue side, how can the learning be used to properly defend the important assets?